aerickt/lapwing-for-beginners/src/Chapter-18.md

 ## Alternative proper nouns with a prefix stroke

 Some machines may not be compatible with remapping the top `S-` key.
 In this case, you can instead use `#` as a stroke on its own to prefix proper nouns.
-This is handled through the <code>lapwing-prefixed-proper-nouns.json</code> dictionary.
+This is handled through the <code class="code-mono">lapwing-prefixed-proper-nouns.json</code> dictionary.
 If you do not need this functionality, you can safely remove this from your dictionary stack.

 #### Examples